thindil/tashy2/CONTRIBUTING.md

 If you want to start help in the library development, please consider starts from something easy like fixing bugs.
 Before you been want to add new feature to the library, please contact with me by [project page](https://www.laeran.pl/repositories/tashy2/).
-Same as with features proposition - your code may "collide" with my work and it this moment you may just lose time by working on it.
+Same as with features proposition: your code may "collide" with my work and it this moment you may just lose time by working on it.
 So it is better that we first discuss your proposition.
 In any other case, fell free to fix my code.